frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Initialised the repository to keep track of my 100 Days of ML journey

 **Thoughts** : Hope I can continue through the 100 days and do not stop in between :)

+## Day 1: July 7, 2018

+**Today's Progress** : Created a simple Linear Regression model using scikit-learn library, baby-steps!
+Also, scraped Kaggle for ML datasets.

+**Thoughts** : Maybe implement my own version of Linear Regression model in the future